 6th Foreign Infantry Regiment

-The 6th Foreign Infantry Regiment (6e REI) was the only Foreign Legion regiment established in the Middle East.
-The unit was organized in the Levant (current Syria and Lebanon) in late 1939.
-Two years later, the 6e REI legionnaires would defend the territory tenaciously against a British invasion.
-Nevertheless, after that sad campaign, they had to leave the Levant where the Foreign Legion served honorably for twenty years.
-The regiment was deactivated back in North Africa in December 1941.
+The 6th Foreign Infantry Regiment (6e REI) was the only Foreign Legion regiment created in the Middle East.
+It was organized in the Levant (now Syria and Lebanon) in late 1939.
+Following the 1941 Syria-Lebanon Campaign against a British invasion, the regiment was inactivated.
+In 1949, it was reconstituted in Tunisia, North Africa, though it was ultimately disbanded in mid-1955.

-6th Foreign Infantry Regiment - 6 REI - 6th Foreign Infantry Regiment's History
+6th Foreign Infantry Regiment - History - 6e REI - 6 REI - 6th REI - Foreign Legion

-The French have had connections to the Levant (a historical geographical term for Syria and Lebanon) since the Christian crusades of the 11th century.
-In those days, they were supporting local Catholic Christians (Maronites), living there for 600 years.
-Several crusader states were established along the Syrian and Lebanese coasts.
-They existed until the 1290s, before being taken over first by the Egyptian Mamluks and thereafter by the Ottoman Empire (now Turkey) in the early 16th century.
+The French had long-lasting connections to the Levant, a historical geographical term for (mainly) Syria and Lebanon.
+During the Christian crusades of the 11th century, they established contact with local Catholic Christians (Maronites) who had lived there for 600 years.
+Afterward, several crusader states were created along the Syrian and Lebanese coasts.
+They existed until the 1290s, when they were taken over by the Egyptian Mamluks.
+Then, the Ottoman Empire (now Turkey) overtook the region in the early 16th century.

-In 1799, a French failed campaign took place in Syria.
-The French openly intervened in Lebanon with their troops in 1860, after the massacres of Maronite Christians by the local Druze tribe.
-They would force the Ottomans to form a Lebanese autonomous Christian region governed by a Catholic.
+In 1799, a failed French campaign took place in Syria.
+In 1860, French troops intervened in Lebanon after the local Druze tribe massacred Maronite Christians.
+France forced the Ottomans to form a Lebanese autonomous Christian region governed by a Catholic.

-During WWI, both empires faced each other once again.
-Until its capitulation in October 1918, the Ottoman Empire fought alongside Germans and Austrians while opposing France and the United Kingdom.
-In 1916, these two European powers signed a secret treaty (1916 Sykes–Picot Agreement), which defined their future spheres of influence in the Ottoman Levant and Palestine (now Israel).
+During World War I, both empires faced each other once again.
+Until its capitulation in late 1918, the Ottoman Empire fought alongside Germany and Austria while opposing France and the United Kingdom.
+In 1916, these two powers signed a secret treaty (Sykes-Picot Agreement) that defined their future spheres of influence in the Ottoman Levant and Palestine (now Israel).

-In early October 1918, during the last days of the First World War, first French troops arrived in the Levant.
-They entered Beirut (the future capital of Lebanon) on 8 October and formed The Army of the Levant later that month, under the command of General Hamelin.
-The same month, a joint French and British military administration was established over Syria, Lebanon and Palestine (the latter was occupied by the British only).
+In early October 1918, during the war’s last days, the first French troops arrived in the Levant.
+They entered Beirut (the future capital of Lebanon) on October 8.
+Later that month, they formed the Army of the Levant under the command of General Hamelin.
+Also in October, a joint French and British military administration was established over Syria, Lebanon, and Palestine.
+(Only the British occupied the latter).

-Pro-French Lebanon with its high Christian representation would be a relatively calm country.
-On the contrary, after the withdrawal of British soldiers from Syria in late 1919, the Franco-Syrian War occurred between France and the self-proclaimed Arab Kingdom of Syria in March-July 1920.
-As a result, the French troops would occupy Damascus (the capital of Syria) and broaden their sphere of influence throughout the territory.
-Meanwhile, in April 1920, the joint military administration over Syria, Lebanon and Palestine was inactivated.
-Two League of Nations (U.N.) mandates replaced them officially:
+With its significant proportion of Christians, pro-France Lebanon was a relatively calm country.
+On the other hand, after the withdrawal of British soldiers from Syria in late 1919, the Franco-Syrian War (March-July 1920) occurred between France and the self-proclaimed Arab Kingdom of Syria.
+As a result, the French troops occupied Damascus (Syria’s capital) and broadened their sphere of influence throughout the territory.
+Meanwhile, in April 1920, the joint military administration over Syria, Lebanon, and Palestine was inactivated.
+Two League of Nations mandates replaced them:

 • French Mandate for Syria and Lebanon